8 New Skincare Trends That’ll Be Everywhere In 2025

 Post-ink aftercare

 Barker Wellness Co., created by Blink-182 drummer Travis Barker, is a new line of cannabinoid-infused skincare including a Tattoo Aftercare Duo, a balm and cream with ingredients such as soothing helichrysum oil and redness-reducing bisabolol to protect the skin barrier during the healing process.
-Some brands are even repurposing existing products as tattoo aftercare: Dr. Bronner’s recently promoted its Organic Lip Balm, $3.99, as a versatile option for tattoo care.
+Here in the UK, Stories and Ink offers products like Vibrancy Serum, £15, with pearlescent pigments to enhance the look of your tattoo alongside skin-strengthening amino acids.
+Some brands are even repurposing existing products as tattoo aftercare: Dr. Bronner’s recently promoted its Organic Lip Balm, £9.50, as a versatile option for tattoo care.
 Whatever your budget, it certainly beats slathering on the petroleum jelly.

 AdvertisementADVERTISEMENT